mandliya/algorithms_and_data_structures/day2-gosamerHack/README.md

 ###Gosper's hack

-To get the next higher number with the same number of 1 bits:
+To get the next higher number with the same number of 1 bits i.e is to get the next subset from our current subset value:

 	unsigned nexthi_same_count_ones(unsigned a) {
 		 /* works for any word length */